kubernetes-sigs/gateway-api/site/content/en/docs/concepts/hostnames.md

 Some common examples, with recommendations, are below.

+### Route precedence resolution

+When multiple Routes attach to the same Listener and yield identical intersected hostnames, the Gateway SHOULD evaluate [precedence](/guides/api-design/#conflicts) using the **original hostnames** configured on the Route (`spec.hostnames`), not the calculated intersected hostname.

+For example, if a Listener specifies `*.foo.com`, Route A specifies `*.foo.com`, and Route B specifies `*.com`:
+* Both routes intersect to `*.foo.com`.
+* When routing a request to `bar.foo.com`, Route A takes precedence over Route B because Route A's original hostname (`*.foo.com`) is more specific than Route B's (`*.com`).
+The creation timestamp (oldest Route wins) is used only when there is a tie in original hostname specificity.

+Note: Support for conflict resolution using original Route hostname specificity is an Extended `GatewayRouteHostnameIntersectionPrecedence` feature.

 ### General notes for integrators

 For writers of controllers that programmatically use the `hostname` field, it's important to remember the general Gateway API principle,